Through teaching Geography we aim to:

 - Improve children’s locational knowledge of significant places and geographical features as well as their geographical skills such as fieldwork and using maps and compasses

 - Improve pupils' skills in English, Maths and Computing

 - Develop pupils' thinking and enquiry skills

 - Develop children’s geographical vocabulary to help them communicate their knowledge and understanding

 In learning Geography pupils will:

-- Use a range of sources such as visitors, the local environment, sites, photographs, portraits, artefacts, written materials, ICT based materials, data, TV / video extracts.
+- Use a range of sources such as visitors, the local environment, sites, photographs, portraits, artefacts, written materials, ICT based materials, data, video extracts.

-- Interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs, and Geographical Information Systems.
+- Interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs, and digital mapping.

 - Present their knowledge and understanding in a variety of ways such as through drama, role play, debating, art, models, various writing styles / genre, collage, timelines, sketches, maps.

 - As they grow in confidence, begin to pose and investigate their own questions about their local area.